dentarg/auth0-blog/_posts/2017-01-07-how-to-manage-javascript-fatigue.markdown

 ### Be Aware of Common Concepts

 Even as JS grows and changes, there are always concepts shared amongst many new frameworks and libraries.
 It's useful to keep an eye out for these tools and topics.
-For example, [ES6](http://es6-features.org/) and [TypeScript](https://www.typescriptlang.org/) are becoming more heavily used, as well as [Webpack](https://webpack.github.io/), [functional reactive programming](https://vincenttunru.com/Javascript-reactive-programming/), and [web component](http://webcomponents.org/) concepts. **Knowing about common dependencies makes different frameworks feel more similar.**
+For example, [ES6](http://es6-features.org/) and [TypeScript](https://www.typescriptlang.org/) are becoming more heavily used, as well as [Webpack](https://webpack.github.io/), [functional reactive programming](https://vincenttunru.com/Javascript-reactive-programming/), and [web components](http://webcomponents.org/). **Knowing about common dependencies makes different frameworks feel more similar.**

 When you take the plunge with a new framework and toolchain, you'll learn some of the common topics.
 You'll be pleased to find that other modern frameworks leverage many of the same tools and concepts and are now much easier to pick up.